skx/foth/README.md

 * There were some new words defined in the [standard library](foth/foth.4th)
   * e.g. `abs`, `even?`, `negate`, `odd?`,
 * Removed all calls to `os.Exit()`
-  * We return `error` objects where appropriate, allowing the caller to detect problems.
+  * We now return `error` objects where appropriate, allowing the caller to detect problems.
 * It is now possible to redefining existing words.
-  * Note that due to our implementation previously defined words remain unchanged, even if a word is replaced/updated.
-* Load any files specified on the command line.
+* Execute any files specified on the command line.
   * If no files are specified run the REPL.

 See [foth/](foth/) for the implementation.